elkayem/GarageDoorMonitor/README.md

     If compiling and flashing using the Arduino IDE, please see the Special Instructions for Compiling and Flashing Firmware Using Arduino IDE at the end of this Readme file.

 9. Power garage door monitor using a 5V micro-USB power supply.
-When powered for the first time, the monitor will create a WiFi access point calle GARAGE_DOOR.
-Look for a WiFi network called GARAGE_DOOR on your computer, tablet, or phone and connect to it.
+When powered for the first time, the monitor will create a WiFi access point called GARAGE_DOOR.
+Look for a WiFi network called GARAGE_DOOR on your computer, tablet, or phone and connect to it (default password is PASSWORD, which can be modified in the source code).
 (If you don't see one within 30 seconds, it may need to have its settings reset.
 Hold down the button for 5 seconds and then cycle the power.)
 Your web browser may automatically open up a web page at 192.168.4.1.
 If not, connect to this IP address in a browser.
 The web page will appear as shown below.
 Press "Configure WiFi" and enter in your SSID and password credentials as shown below.
 Add the IFTTT API_KEY that you recorded from IFTTT.
 Enter in your time zone as indicated, and whether you wish to have the monitor automatically adjust for daylight savings time using US DST rules.
 (Enter Y even if it is not currently DST as it will use the date to determine when to adust.)
 If using the Adafruit IO option, you will also see an entry for Adafruit IO username and key.
 Press "save" and the garage door monitor will automatically connect to your WiFi network.

   ![wifi_accesspoint](/images/configureWifi.JPG)